Notes on Scala for Java Programmers

 Using methods, we can easily add a new kind of node by defining a

-new subclass of Tree
+new subclass of Tree.
+But adding a

 new operation to manipulate the tree is tedious because it requires us

-to modify every subclass of Tree
+to modify every subclass of Tree.

 Using pattern matching, the situation is reversed: adding a new kind of node requires us to modify all functions that do pattern matching on the tree, to take the new node into account.
 But adding a new operation is easy, we just define it as an independent function.